It governs common economic, social and security policies of its member states.

 June 23, 2007 - European Union leaders in Brussels agree on an outline of a treaty that would replace the EU constitution rejected by French and Dutch voters two years ago.

-November 19, 2009 - Herman Van Rompuy, the Belgian Prime Minister, is Europe's first president under the Treaty of Lisbon.
+November 19, 2009 - Herman Van Rompuy, the Belgian Prime Minister, becomes the first president of the European Council under the Treaty of Lisbon.
 Catherine Ashton of the UK will be the first foreign minister.

 December 1, 2009 - The Treaty of Lisbon comes into force, having been ratified by all European Union member states.
 It amends the Maastricht Treaty of 1992 and the Rome Treaty of 1957.